The Deadly Truth Starts To Unravel In Only Murders In The Building Episode 4

 tv

 Perhaps the most puzzling part of this episode was the crazy return of Paul Rudd.
-Don’t get your hopes up though, Ben Glenroy is still dead.
-Rudd returns as the Irish stunt double of season three’s murder victim Ben Glenroy.
-The trio goes to a stunt double bar Sazz frequented and even visited on the day of her death.
-As they struggle to get any answers from the bartenders, Rudd hilariously falls to our groups feet as Glenn Stubbins.
+Don’t get your hopes up, though—Ben Glenroy is still dead.
+Rudd returns as the Irish stunt double for Ben Glenroy, the murder victim from season three.
+The trio visits a stunt double bar frequented by Sazz, and where she went on the day of her death.
+As they struggle to get answers from bartenders, Rudd hilariously falls at the group’s feet as Glenn Stubbins.
 Mabel naturally thinks they’re seeing a dead man walking, but they’re soon made aware that this isn’t Ben.
-Stubbins is an unhinged and unstable man who might have taken a bit too many hits to the head, but he does help the group by bringing Charles to the back room of the bar where Sazz was seen on the day of her death.
-Rudd breathes joy, humor, and his contagious personality into every role he has and this short and sweet cameo was a fantastic surprise for fans.
+Stubbins is an unhinged and unstable man who may have taken one too many hits to the head, but he helps the group by bringing Charles to the bar's back room, where Sazz was seen on the day of her death.
+Rudd brings joy, humor, and his contagious personality to all of his roles, and this short but sweet cameo was a fantastic surprise for fans.

 Only time will tell when Only Murders in the Building returns next week on Hulu.